christophfranke/signal-chain/README.md

    // Argument of type 'string' is not assignable to parameter of type 'number'.
 )
 ```

+> TODO: Be a bit more verbose here

 Sometimes a little context is necessary
 ```typescript